umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-backoffice-api/umbraco-schema-and-operation-ids.md

 ﻿---
-description: How to apply the Umbraco schema and operation IDs for custom Management APIs.
+description: How to apply the Umbraco schema and operation IDs for custom Management APIs
 ---

 # Umbraco schema and operation IDs